No. 2 Baylor wins again without Drew, routing Washington

 RaeQuan Battle led Washington with 10 points in its opener.
 Erik Stevenson and Jamal Bey each had eight.

+Washington’s top returning scorer Quade Green, who averaged 11.6 points last season, was held in check, as the Bears limited him to just two points on.
+Green finished 1 for 5 from the floor and 0 for 3 from 3-point range.

+“He definitely was an important piece of their team we did put some emphasis on,” Flagler said about Green.
+“We made sure he was a pass-first type point guard.
+We did everything we could to make sure he was flustered and out of whack because he is the leader of this team.”

 The Bears avenged last season’s loss to Washington, also in their second game of the season.
-Baylor led for more than 36 minutes in the game, but squandered a 13-point second-half lead and lost 67-64 in the Armed Forces Classic in Anchorage.
+Baylor led for more than 36 minutes in the game, but squandered a 13-point second-half lead and lost 67-64 in the Armed Forces Classic in Anchorage, Alaska.

 POLL IMPLICATIONS: